‘Junk’: Faulty electronics from rich countries flood Nigeria with e-waste

 Her food spoiled, her savings disappeared, and she was soon back in the market searching for another appliance.

-Although Shammah could have bought a new local appliance for just over 30,000 naira ($30) more, she – like millions of Nigerians – believes second-hand products from America and Europe “last longer” than new products sold in Nigeria.
+Although Shammah could have bought a new local appliance by adding about 50,000 naira more, she – like millions of Nigerians – believes second-hand products from America and Europe “last longer” than new products sold in Nigeria.

 Observers say this trend is part of a larger crisis.
 Nigeria has become a major destination for the developed world’s discarded electronics – items often near the end of life, sometimes completely dead, and frequently toxic because they contain hazardous materials.
 When they break down, they add to landfills, worsening an already dire e-waste crisis on the African continent.